composition of the materialReading time:

-For instance, the atomic mass of chlorine being 35.5 g, if water contains 2 g of chloride per litre, this result can be expressed by writing that it contains :
+For instance, the gramme-molecular weight of chlorine being 35.5 g, if water contains 2 g of chloride per litre, this result can be expressed by writing that it contains :

-When dealing with a polyvalent element, the value of a «meq · L–1» unit of concentration, expressed in mg · L–1, is the molar mass divided by the valency.
-For instance, in the case of calcium, a bivalent element having a molar mass of 40 g, a 1 meq · L–1 concentration gives :
+In the case of a polyvalent element, the value of the concentration unit "meq · L–1" unit of concentration, expressed in mg · L–1, is the gramme-molecular weight divided by the valency.
+For instance, in the case of calcium, a bivalent element having a gramme-molecular weight of 40 g, a 1 meq · L–1 concentration corresponds to :

-and the relevant amount of calcium will be :
+and the corresponding calcium concentration will be :

-We often need to know not the breakdown of the different dissolved salts but the anion and cation balance.
+We often need to know not the detail of the different dissolved salts but the anion and cation balance.
 The equivalent notation system will immediately provide us an idea of this balance.

 using degrees (table 23)